 AddressBrowns Bay Road Islandmagee County Antrim BT40 3RX

 Portmuck is a beautiful little harbour located on the northwest coastline and steeped in history, from the site of an ancient monastery and castle to smuggling, lime production and fishing.
 The National Trust owns and manages the coastline on either side of the harbour and they have provided a picnic area and excellent trails with cliff top walks for visitors to enjoy the stunning scenery and impressive views of Muck Island.
-The island is said to resemble the shape of a pig, thus its name derived from the Irish for Pig (muc).
+The island is said to gets its name from the fact that it resembles the shape of a pig and muc is the Irish word for pig.
+Another possibility is that porpoise can be seen from its shoreline and in Irish they are referred to as sea pigs.
 Muck Island is an important bird sanctuary with nesting seabirds, so keep an eye out for Kittiwakes, Guillemots and Razorbills.
 The harbour is bounded to the west by limestone cliffs which have often yielded prehistoric fossils.